FrankN88/MS2_University-Research-Group/README.md

    - Verify the status of the place
    - Find directions
    - Be constantly updated about news
-   - Contact the desired team members directly through the Contacts
+   - Contact the desired team members directly through the individual contact details or contact form

 #### Structure
 The information architecture was organized in a fluid and clear way in order to ensure that users could navigate through the site with ease and efficiency.